ColinBerryMD/fluffy-waffle/README.md

 - message: send and recieve sms messages with the active account
 	- list -- the messaging dashboard
 	- send -- a sms
+	- send_multiple -- same sms to several group members
+	- archive -- label a message for archiving

+- webhooks: twilio webhooks for incoming posts.
+Can't stay in message blueprint because of confusion with before_request()
 	- receive -- an sms via webhook
 	- status -- recieve a status update via webhook
-	- archive -- label a message for archiving

 - sms_client
 	- create -- enter a client profile